๐Ÿฅ—

 Food Service Trainer

-Develops and delivers training for food safety, kitchen technology, and regulatory compliance.
+Develops and delivers training for new food service staff.

 Relevance: Role leverages expertise and thrives amid tech adoption.